 Reason #5: Detail Data Practices (Article 12)

+Article 12 of the GDPR establishes the requirement that businesses present their users with clear and comprehensive privacy policies, also referred to as privacy notices.
 These policies should thoroughly detail your interactions with user data, including what you collect, why you collect it, how it’s stored, where it may be transferred, and other details concerning the collection and movement of users’ personal information.

 Reason #6: Manage Data Subject Access Requests (Articles 15-18, 20-21)